adviti1/Email-service/README.md

 🎥 Coming Soon – Add your screencast video link here.

 👩‍💻 Author
-Made with 💙 by Adviti Gangwat
+Made with 💙 by Adviti Gangwar